dinanathsj29/css3-fundamentals-tutorial/README.md

 2. Relative Values/Units

 1. **Absolute Values/Units**
-    - Absolute values are also referred to as fixed values specify an exact measurement values
+    - Absolute values are also referred to as fixed values specify exact measurement values
     - Typically used when physical properties of user agents are known
-    - The absolute length units will appear as exactly as size mentioned
+    - The absolute length units will appear as exactly as the size mentioned
-    - Absolute physical units such as `in, cm, mm`, etc. should be used for `print media and similar high-resolution devices`.
+    - Absolute physical units such as `in, cm, mm`, etc. should be used for `print media and similar high-resolution devices.
     - An on-screen display such as `desktop and lower-resolution devices`, it is recommended to use the `pixel or em` units.
     - **Example**: in (inches), cm (centimeters), mm (millimeters), pt (points), pc (picas), * px (pixel units)
     > **Note**: * px (Pixels Units) are relative to the viewing device.